-Autistic badges; do we need “high-functioning” or “low-functioning” labels for autism?
+Autistic badges; no more “high-functioning” or “low-functioning” labels for autism

 Please note, some of our older posts, like this one, may not reflect the latest terminology and diagnostic guidelines – click here to read them in our blog on autism diagnostic criteria!